Cracowiatschek/DataEngineerPortfolio/README.md

   }
 ]
 ```
-And in the next step object is load and make queue of ```namedtuple("MaterializedView", ["schema", "view_name", "sources"])```, where sources is list of ```namedtuple("Source", ["schema", "table_name"])```.
+And in the next step, the object is loaded and makes a queue of ```namedtuple("MaterializedView", ["schema", "view_name", "sources"])```, where sources is a list of ```namedtuple("Source", ["schema", "table_name"])```.
-Sources is important to materialize Assets in Prefect Cloud, thanks to this, I have a full overview of overload situations on the cloud graph.
+Sources are important to materialize Assets in Prefect Cloud, thanks to this, I have a full overview of overload situations on the cloud graph.

 ### 3.1.2.
 While loop with tasks:

 #### 3.1.2.1.
 Check last refreshed data *@task*
-Task get timestamp and save it in dict with two lists of timestamps ```before``` and ```after```, at this time timestamp go to before list.
+Task: get timestamp and save it in a dict with two lists of timestamps ``` before ``` and ``` after ```, at this time, the timestamp goes to the ' before list.

 #### 3.1.2.2.
-Try refresh view *@task*
+Try to refresh the view *@task*
-Task try refresh materialized view from queue.
+Task: Try to refresh the materialized view from the queue.

 #### 3.1.2.3.
 Check last refreshed data *@task*
-Like first checking, but at this time timestamp go to after list.
+Like first checking, but at this time, the timestamp goes to the after list.

 #### 3.1.2.4.
 Check refreshed timestamps *@task*
-If some timestamps is in both lists, raise error NotAllViewsRefreshed, and retry flow (limit=3 times with 120 seconds delay).
+If some timestamps are in both lists, raise error NotAllViewsRefreshed, and retry flow (limit=3 times with 120 seconds delay).

 ### 3.1.3.
 Deploy.
-Flow is deployed in Prefect Cloud with hobby workpool, and code is getting from GitHub repository.
+Flow is deployed in Prefect Cloud with a hobby workpool, and code is getting from the GitHub repository.

 ## 3.2.
 Upsert Golden Record *@flow*
-This flow has another a few task: first to get data from PostgreSQL (from refreshed materialized views), second to valid data with defined data model in Pydantic and third upsert customer to mongoDB Golden Record.
+This flow has a few tasks: first, to get data from PostgreSQL (from refreshed materialized views), second, to validate data with the defined data model in Pydantic, and third, to upsert the customer to MongoDB Golden Record.
-Records are processing in batche packing in 1000 customers and upserts as bulk write operations.
+Records are processed in batches, packing 1000 customers and upserts as bulk write operations.

 ### Golden Record structure